 Our aim is to ensure our customers and our colleagues can enjoy a peaceful and safe environment in which to live, work and play, and applies to all areas where we own, and manage properties.
-MSV recognise that we cannot effectively deal with ASB and crime related issues without the support of our communities, and we hope that our customers will work with us and engage with us, so that we can tackle ASB issues together.
+MSV recognise that we cannot effectively deal with ASB and crime related issues without the support of our communities.
+We hope that our customers will work and engage with us, so that we can tackle ASB issues together.